 - Increase fiber.
-Consume more beans, vegetables, fruit, and grains such as quinoa, amaranth, millet and chia.
+Consume more beans, vegetables, fruit, and grains such as quinoa, amaranth, millet, and chia.

 - Increase protein.
-Eat plenty of nuts, seeds, beans, dairy and lean meats and fish.
+Eat plenty of nuts, seeds, beans, dairy, and lean meats and fish.

 - Improve your vitamin and mineral intake.
 One way is to drink your greens in juice or a smoothie.
 This will also help your fiber intake immensely.
 Find a favorite recipe and drink it daily.

 - Decrease your sugar intake.
 Switch from soda, juice, and sugary coffee drinks to sparkling water with a splash of juice.
-If you drink coffee try stevia as a sweetener.
+If you drink coffee, try stevia as a sweetener.

 - Plan ahead.
-Forgetting to always have “back-up” foods is more likely to result in a nutritionally poor meal.
+Forgetting always to have “back-up” foods is more likely to result in a nutritionally poor meal.